jenkinsci/metadefender-plugin/README.md

 # Usage

 - Sign up an account at <https://portal.opswat.com> and retrieve an API key for free user.
 The free user has limitations, please see the details at: <https://metadefender.opswat.com/licensing>.
 You can upgrade the license or purchase an on-premise product for freely usage
-- Add "Scan with MetaDefender" build step or a post-build action to your build configuration
+- Add "Scan with MetaDefender" build step or a post-build action or pipeline to your build configuration
 ![add build step](docs/images/add_build_step.JPG)
 ![configuration](docs/images/configuration.JPG)
 - Fill in the configurations (see the below list)